 And WACC would be equal to E/(D+E)*Cost of Equity + D*(1-T)/(D+E) * Cost of Debt.

 BetaCorp is a corporation that has two primary business lines – personal hygiene and consumer off the shelf pharmaceuticals.
 We are estimating its levered beta for the purpose of determining its cost of equity.
 The personal hygiene subsidiary is worth USD 20 million while the consumer pharma subsidiary is worth USD 30 million.
 The firm has a debt-to-equity ratio of 1.
-The tax rate for all firms is assumed to be 30%.
+Assume that the tax rate for all firms is 30%.
 The risk free rate is 7% and the market risk premium is 6%.
-The following information has been obtained of firms with comparable systematic risk:
+The following information is for firms with comparable systematic risk:

 |Comparable Firms||Average Beta||Average D/E Ratio|

 Note that the average betas above denote the average of the levered or equity betas of these firms.

-In the first step we will calculated the unlevered betas for each group of firms using the practitioner’s method:
+In the first step we will calculate the unlevered betas for each group of firms using the practitioner’s method:

 Unlevered Beta for the personal hygiene business = 0.9 / (1+ 0.2*(1-0.3)) = 0.79